Multilateral trading facility (MTF)

 Operation of an MTF is included in the Section A (Investment services and activities) of the MiFID II Annex I point 8.

-ESMA database of European MTFs published under MiFID I for the purpose of identification of the counterparty to the transaction as regards transaction reporting and it was a key source for credible data on MTFs' activity in Europe.
+ESMA database of European MTFs published under MiFID I for the purpose of identification of the counterparty to the transaction as regards transaction reporting was a key source for credible data on MTFs' activity in Europe.

-For example, the UK HM Treasure MiFID II Consultation Impact Assessment (p.
-17) referred to the fact the ESMA database showed there were (at the time of the document) 74 MTFs in the UK and that was 49% of the total 152 MTFs in Europe.
+For example, the UK HM Treasure MiFID II Consultation Impact Assessment of March 2015 referred (p.
+17) to 74 MTFs in the UK, which was 49% of the total 152 MTFs in Europe.

 Beyond that, the European MTFs were grouped mainly in Germany, Italy and Belgium.

 In addition to the EU, the ESMA's list included also MTFs in Norway and Iceland.